 Joseph Tobener is a partner at Tobener Ravenscroft.
-An attorney for more than fifteen years, Mr. Tobener draws on his specialized tenant law expertise to provide caring, easy-to-understand, and aggressive assistance to a diverse clientele.
+An attorney for more than twenty years, Mr. Tobener draws on his specialized tenant law expertise to provide caring, easy-to-understand, and aggressive assistance to a diverse clientele.
 He has represented thousands of Bay Area residents on tenant law issues and earned millions on behalf of his clients.
-He has appeared on KALW and KQED and was featured in the SF Bay Guardian, the Daily Journal, and California Lawyer.
-Cases he has successfully litigated have been featured in the San Francisco Chronicle, the New York Times, Reuters, and Wired.
-His clients have included countless lawyers, high-tech executives, mobile home residents, the San Francisco Tenants Union, and several art collectives.
-One of his passions is working to preserve artist live/work housing.
-He also worked for Home Base, a homelessness law nonprofit and has been an adjunct professor at San Francisco State University and UC Hastings.
-The firm is dedicated to employee activism, and sponsors each of its lawyers to volunteer weekly in the community at housing rights nonprofits, donating nearly 500 attorney hours each year.
+He has appeared on KALW, NPR, and KQED and was featured in the SF Bay Guardian, the Daily Journal, and California Lawyer.
+Cases he has successfully litigated have been featured in the San Francisco Chronicle, the New York Times, Reuters, Wired, and the Los Angeles Times.
+He has spoken extensively on tenant law for the San Francisco Bar Association and the Alameda Bar Association.